 Having attractor states (habits)

 An attractor is a set of numerical values toward which a system tends to evolve, for a wide variety of starting conditions of the system.
 System values that get close enough to the attractor values remain close even if slightly disturbed.
-The path that earth orbits around the sun is an attractor state, it can be disturbed but often it will return to its original orbit.
 You can see habits in your daily life as attractor-states as well.
 Structural patterns which repeat every week, every day, or every hour make us pron to follow them.
 So the pattern itself causes us to follow the pattern.
 For example, you have attractors called work, eating, and sleep repeating every day.
 Over time, when you repeat them on a structured basis, the’ll become habits.
 Often you don’t have much reason to go to work, you just go because it is an habit.
-Somehow work is just pulling to you.
+Somehow your work is just pulling you towards it.
 However, in the weekends we have very different “attractor-states” where we tend to do other things.
 Attractor states have a lot to do with the optimal energy dissipation.
 Where you have your habits to reduce the energy dissipation as well.
 Doing familiar things you already know cost less energy than doing new things.
 Here you can read a blog article about habits as attractors, and how to change them.